Download Gmail Attachment in SSIS

 Introduction

-Download Gmail Attachment in SSIS is always a little bit difficult compared to work with a simple text or numeric columns.
-If you are not an expert in SSIS, doing that the first time may be Challenging.
+Downloading Gmail Attachments in SSIS is always a little more difficult than working with simple text or numeric columns.
+If you are not an SSIS expert, doing it for the first time may be challenging.
 That is why we created this article for you.
-Doing this is a common request that we frequently receive and that is why we are bringing this article for you.
+This is a common request we receive, so we are bringing this article to you.

-Gmail is the most popular E-mail service in the world and it can be useful to automate and get valuable information from it.
-We will connect to Gmail with REST API.
-For that, if you are not an experienced user in REST API, do not worry.
+Gmail is the most popular email service in the world, and it can be helpful to automate and get valuable information from it.
+We will connect to Gmail with the REST API.
+For that, if you are not an experienced user of the REST API, do not worry.
 This article is for you.
 We will provide simple steps for the connection.

 Requirements